 The anachronistic show blends “occasional” historical facts with fiction, a genre made popular by shows like Apple TV+’s Dickinson, and the royal film biopic The Favourite starring Oscar-winner Olivia Colman (currently playing another monarch in The Crown cast).

-Read on for everything you need to know about The Great, coming soon to Channel 4 in the UK.
+Read on for everything you need to know about The Great:

 How can I watch The Great in the UK?